 All of the schools in this district are Catholic Separate Schools, the essential purpose of which is to fully permeate Catholic theology, philosophy, practices and beliefs, the principles of the Gospel and teachings of the Catholic Church, in all aspects of school life, including in the curriculum of every subject taught, both in and outside of formal religion classes, celebrations and exercises.

 Every course of study and educational program, all institutional materials, instruction and exercises will at all times include subject matter that deals primarily and explicitly with religion.

-All parents and staff are invited to contact the Division Principal of FNMI and Religious Education regarding any questions on the above information.
+All parents and staff are invited to contact the Director of Religious Education regarding any questions on the above information.